davidforel/well_log_tracks/README.md

 https://towardsdatascience.com/10-steps-in-pandas-to-process-las-file-and-plot-610732093338
 "10 Steps in Pandas to Process LAS File and Plot (Part 1)"

-This script adds two extensions to the Mardani work:
+This script adds two extensions to the cited Mardani work:
   1. Two logs in the additional 7th track.
   2. Add a "fraction" track to the previous conventional well log display.